fosslight/hub-guide-en/tutorial/1_project/5_security/README.md

 ### If OSS version is not entered
 {: .specific-title}
 - In the Security tab, it is difficult to accurately verify vulnerabilities for CVE IDs without an OSS version, so the entire list of CVE IDs is not displayed.
-- If the following popup screen appears when entering the tab, you can view the accurate list of security vulnerability CVE IDs in the Security tab after entering the correct version of the corresponding open source in the Identification tab and saving the BOM tab.
+- If the following popup screen appears when entering the tab, you can view the accurate list of security vulnerability CVE IDs in the Security tab after entering the correct version of the corresponding open source in the Identification tab and saving the SBOM tab.
 ![prj](images/5_sec_popup.PNG){: .styled-image}

 ### Reflecting Vulnerability Resolution in the Identification Stage